By most accounts, the state of Minnesota is in great financial shape.

 The borrowing, however, doesn’t come without a cost.
 State’s with outstanding debt are charged interest of 2.27 percent, which led four states — Hawaii, Nevada, Ohio and West Virginia — to repay their loans earlier this month.
 Some have dipped into the money they received in direct payments via the federal American Rescue Plan to repay the loans.

 Steve Grove, the commissioner of the Minnesota Department of Employment and Economic Development (DEED) said last week that “there’s a specific and time-honored process for how a trust fund is paid back.”
-That includes statutory provisions for how employer taxes can be adjusted to collect enough over time to repay the de.
+That includes statutory provisions for how employer taxes can be adjusted to collect enough over time to repay the debt.

 “It is specifically designed to take that repayment schedule and pull it out over a long period of time so as to not immediately make life harder on companies when they’re trying to get out of difficult economic times,” Grove said.
 “We’re confident that we can do that over time.”